poseidon-framework/poseidon-framework.github.io/trident.md

-                           (could be a Poseidon repository) --ignoreGeno             ignore SNP and GenoFile --noExitCode             do not produce an explicit exit code
+                           (could be a Poseidon repository) --ignoreGeno             ignore SNP and GenoFile --noExitCode             do not produce an explicit exit code --ignoreDuplicates       do not stop on duplicated individual names in the package collection
 ```

 </details>